Anthony1x/raylib-template-cpp/README.md

 # How to use

-This template has only been configured to work with the following environemnt:
+This template has only been configured to work with the following environment:

 | Key         | Value              |
 |-------------|--------------------|